cran-task-views/ExtremeValue/ExtremeValue.md

     -   The package `r pkg("texmex")` fit GPD models by using maximum (optionally penalised-)likelihood, or Bayesian estimation, and both classes of models may be fitted with covariates in any/all model parameters.
+    -   The package `r pkg("NHPoisson")` provides a function to fit non-homogeneous Poisson processes for peak over threshold analysis.

 Summary of GPD density functions and GPD fitting functions